 What to do

-Museo Arqueológico is a must.
-There you can learn about the Chinchorro mummies.
+Museo Arqueológico San Miguel de Azapa: In this museum you can learn about the Chinchorro mummies.
 The mummies date back to at least 5000BC, more than 2 thousand years before the Egyptians began mummification.
 The techniques that they applied to mummification are elaborate and show maintenance, remarkable for a simple hunter gather lifestyle.
+Note: This museum is 12km outside of Arica.

-Iglesia de San Marcos the church was designed by Gustave Eiffel and fabricated completely of iron in France before being brought to Arica (which at the time was not part of Chile) to be constructed.
+Iglesia de San Marcos: This church was designed by Gustave Eiffel and fabricated completely of iron in France before being brought to Arica (which at the time was not part of Chile) to be constructed between 1871 and 1875.
 It has a Gothic spire and is white and airey, unlike most churches in South America.
+Note how only the door is made of wood, the rest of the building of iron.

-La Ruta de la Aceituna (The Olive Route): visit the bodegas where the olives are kept until maturation, learn about the process of growing olives and making olive oil.
-The information office will also arrange tours of the local museums and give incite into the local culture, the Aymara people. www.rutadellaacietuna.com
+La Ruta de la Aceituna (The Olive Route): Visit the bodegas where the olives are kept until maturation, learn about the process of growing olives and making olive oil.
+The information office will also arrange tours of the local museums and give information into the local culture, the Aymara people.

 By Air: Aeropuerto Chacalluta, north of the city, handles domestic flights from Santiago and other Chilean cities, plus international flights to and from Peru and Bolivia.